 Not everyone drinks beer.
-They might drink vodka or whiskey instead.
-Actually, there is quite a bit of Czech wine available.
+They might drink other drinks like vodka or whiskey instead.
+Actually, there is quite a bit of Czech wine available for them.
 Or some, might not even drink at all.
-Beer is the common point for tourists and Czechs alike, but it isn’t the only one!
+Although Beer is the common point for tourist’s life in prague and Czechs alike, but it isn’t the only one!

 2. It’s Cold

-Prague can get cold, but in recent years, snow rarely sticks to the ground.
-Throughout the year, the weather is pretty temperate.
-Summers aren’t too hot and winters aren’t below freezing too often.
+Prague can get cold, but in recent years, snow rarely sticks to the ground it stays pretty much cold but below freezing.
+Throughout the year, the weather is pretty temperate or we can say moderate.
+Summers aren’t too hot and winters aren’t below freezing point too often.

 3. No One Speaks English

-Like any country, there are people who don’t speak English or any second language, but as many countries have found, English is the common language of the world.
-Many Czechs speak enough to communicate effectively and are actively looking to learn.
+Like any country, there are people who don’t speak English or any second language at all, but as many countries have found, English is the common language of the world there are many Czechs who speaks English.
+Many Czechs speak enough to communicate effectively and are actively looking to learn English.